Backpropagation through Back Substitution with a Backslash: Abstract

-We demonstrate the elegance of the operators approach in a suitable programming language consisting of generic linear algebra operators such as Julia \cite{bezanson2017julia}, and that it is possible to realize this abstraction in code.
-Our implementation shows how generic linear algebra can allow operators as elements of matrices, and without rewriting any code, the software carries through to completion giving the correct answer.
+We further demonstrate the elegance of the operators approach in a suitable programming language consisting of generic linear algebra operators such as Julia \cite{bezanson2017julia}, and that it is possible to realize this abstraction in code.
+Our implementation shows how generic linear algebra can allow operators as elements of matrices.
+In contrast to ``operator overloading,'' where backslash would normally have to be rewritten to take advantage of operators, with ``generic programming'' there is no such need.